charlscooper/charlscooper.github.io/README.md

 ## Achievements/Projects

-A personal achievement to show my dedication and discipline is that i have achieved a black belt in Ju-Jit-Su.
+A personal achievement to show my dedication and discipline is that after 8 hard years I achieved a black belt in Ju-Jit-Su.

 As well as this growing up I have played football for many teams, almost all of those teams i became the Captain of showing my leadership skills.